rootcanopy/Awesome-Reads/README.md

 >
 > As a user I wanted to be able to view all books available on the open market.
 >
-> As a user I wanted to be able to see a link to the book, I'm interested in buying
+> As a user I wanted to be able to save a link to the book, I'm interested in reading